Contact Us: email@example.com

 Tremor Video DSP does not share the personally identifiable information that you provide to the Tremor Video DSP Site, other than with its service providers that help Tremor Video DSP provide the services that you request, such as delivery of our email newsletters, and to help Tremor Video DSP manage information provided by job seekers for possible employment with us.

-Tremor Video DSP may transfer or assign the information it collects on the Site to any successor-in-interest to Tremor Video DSP (such as a company that acquires Tremor Video DSP), or internally to one or more affiliates (such as a corporate subsidiary or parent).
+Tremor Video DSP may transfer or assign the information it collects on the Site to any successor-in-interest to Tremor Video DSP (such as a company that acquires Tremor Video DSP), or internally to one or more affiliates (such as a corporate subsidiary, affiliate company, or parent).
 Tremor Video DSP may also disclose personally identifiable information about a user if it determines that an applicable law, regulation or legal process requires it, or if Tremor Video DSP determines that it needs to share such information to protect or enforce Tremor Video DSP’s rights or the rights of another user.

 What else should I know about privacy?